 It’s important to be able to prove the events that led up to you being injured in an office accident and the extent of your injuries.
 As such, we’ll explain what proof might be useful a bit later on.

-- Being trapped in a lift due to a lack of maintenance.
+- Lift and escalator incidents: Being trapped in a lift due to lack of maintenance or suffering an injury due to a sudden stop or malfunction.

 There are plenty more scenarios that could lead to office accident claims so please don’t worry if yours isn’t listed.
 If you’d like to check if you could claim compensation, call our team today and let us know what happened.